zacharimayer/Flux3r/README.md

 The script will install all necessary dependencies, download and install the Fluxion tool, and start the Fluxion tool.
 (Ubuntu chroot)

-## 👥 Credits
+## 👥 Copyrights

-- Original script by MrBlackX/TheMasterCH
+- Author: Zach Mayer
-- Modified by 0n1cOn3
+- Licensing: MIT

 ## ⚠️ Disclaimer